georlia/PowerBI-Projects/Mortgage-Trading-Analysis/README.md

 ## Repository Contents
   * `/Datasets`: Six Excel sheets.
-  * `/Media`: A video walkthrough of the dashboard.
+  * `/Media`: A video walkthrough of the financial report.
-  * `/Theme`: The Power BI theme for the report.
+  * `/Theme`: The Power BI theme for the financial report.
-  * `Mortgage-Trading-Analysis.pbix`: The final interactive trading report.
+  * `Mortgage-Trading-Analysis.pbix`: The final interactive financial report.